Import DataApp

 Select the project for which you want to create DataApps and click the DataApps icon from the project-level navigation.

-Click the plus icon and select Import DataApp.
-This opens the Configuration page.
+Click the plus icon and select Import DataApp (or) click Import DataApp if there are no DataApps created in the project.
+This opens the Create DataApp page.

 DataApp Name: Enter the name of the DataApp.